Comet C/2023 A3 Survived Meeting With The Sun! Now What?

 Will Comet Tsuchinshan-ATLAS collide with the Earth?

 We know that all big comets create an apocalyptic mood, and we're here to debunk the weird rumors: fortunately, no, C/2023 A3 (Tsuchinshan-ATLAS) will not collide with the Earth.
-On 12 October, it will pass at a distance of 71 million km, or 0.47 AU.
+On 12 October, it passed its closest point to us — at a distance of 71 million km or 0.47 AU.
 Even Venus comes closer to our planet: its closest distance to the Earth is about 38 million km or 0.25 AU.
+After that, C/2023 A3 continued its journey through the Solar System, moving further and further away from our planet.
+For the next 20 years, the comet will move toward the edge of the Solar System and will not return for another 80,660 years.

 Check out our article on asteroids predicted to hit our planet if you're interested in the space objects that can collide with Earth.